 Outdoor Adventuring

-As an outdoor educator, I led (and am still available to lead through GO-Adventures in the Washington, DC area) adventure and wilderness skills trips and workshops, including backpacking, rock climbing, spelunking/caving, and primitive skills.
+As an outdoor educator, I led adventure and wilderness skills trips and workshops, including backpacking, rock climbing, spelunking/caving, and primitive skills.
 I teach ecology, carving, fire-making, survival, aidless navigation, and comfort and familiarity with the outdoors.

 I also love to go on wilderness adventures, with friends, family, colleagues, and school groups!